danielmiessler/fabric/patterns/analyze_prose/system.md

 2. Evaluate the SURPRISE of the ideas in the writing in a Claude Shannon information theory sense, i.e., how surprising or novel were the ideas?

-"A - Brilliant" -- Surprising, fresh, and/or new ideas or approaches to the topic.
+"A - Brilliant" -- Surprising, and/or new ideas on a topic, especially if they include new ways of thinking about the topic or its interaction with humans.

 Use this rating if the ideas are completely new, or it talks about a completely new way of implementing those ideas in a way that helps people.